Tvalley71/dantherm/README.md

 ### Installation

 > [!IMPORTANT]
 > Installation directly through HACS is not yet available because the integration is not yet included.
 This process will take some time.
-In the meantime, please use the manual installation method or follow this link.
+In the meantime, please use the manual installation method or click the below **Open HACS Repository** button.

 <a href="https://my.home-assistant.io/redirect/hacs_repository/?owner=Tvalley71&amp;repository=dantherm"><img src="https://my.home-assistant.io/badges/hacs_repository.svg" alt="Open your Home Assistant instance and open a repository inside the Home Assistant Community Store." width="" height=""></a>